Thanatisia/SharedSpace/Docs/Networking/Guides/protocols.md

     + Port Number : 443
 - ICMP      : Internet Control Message Protocol
     + No Port Number
+    + used by ping
-- IGMP      : Internet Group Message Protocol
+- IGMP      : Internet Group Message Protocol; used by Multicasting devices such as HDMI over IP Extenders that requires '1-to-many' packet broadcasting.
+IGMP does not have a port number
 - IMAP(4)   : Internet Message Access Protocol
     + Email-related Protocol/Service
 - IPSEC     : IP Secured VPN Protocol